 In order to fully understand what it is that’s happening here you first have to understand the various types of cannabis, cannabis oils, and cannabinoids.
 After that, we can break down the legalities of each.

 New Studies on CBD

 As more and more companies take interest in CBD, more and more money is being spent on studies to determine the effectiveness and safety of CBD in treating a wide array of medical conditions.

 Recent studies have shown that CBD is associated with behavioral improvements in children with autism, may be useful in treating brain cancer, and is useful for relieving pain, reducing anxiety, and improving sleep.
 Also, a study out of Switzerland presented data that suggest that smoking CBD-rich cannabis flower does not impair driving skills.
 Moreover, data presented in one report suggest that 71% of participants in a study experienced improvements in their health and well-being.

-A great example of the mindbending evolution of the CBD market is a relatively new product called delta-8 THC.
-Prior to 2021, few people had ever heard of delta-8 THC.
-This is essentially a cannabinoid that is similar to the familiar buzz-inducing delta-9 THC except that it’s produced directly from hemp CBD rather than from marijuana.
+The progression of the CBD market has given birth to a relatively new product called delta-8 THC.
+Until recent times, few people had ever heard of delta-8 THC as well as THC O, & THC A. These are essentially cannabinoids that is similar to the familiar buzz-inducing delta-9 THC except that it’s produced directly from hemp CBD rather than from marijuana.
 Delta-8 is less intoxicating and less likely to cause feelings of paranoia than the THC found in marijuana.
 Nonetheless, it does have some intoxicating properties.